 Major producers: Russia is the top producer.
 Others are South Africa, United States, Canada and Zimbabwe.

 Palladium is the second costliest metal in the commodity market.
 It is about 30 times rarer than gold or platinum, which makes it more valuable.

 This element is one of the biggest rhodium competitors in the car industry, as it is also often used for catalytic converters in diesel vehicles.
 Both these metals convert about 90% of the harmful gases in automobile exhaust into less noxious substances.

 As in the case with rhodium, palladium gained its popularity after the Dieselgate scandal in 2018.
-Before that, its price was much lower than of gold or platinum.
+Before that, its price was much lower than that of gold or platinum.

 This element is also highly valued in aerospace, navigation, aviation, weaponry, dentistry, medicine, electronics, and nuclear energy fields.
 It is used for "white gold" alloys as well.

 Just like gold, palladium is considered an attractive inflation hedge and a safe haven.
-Additionally, as in the case with rhodium, it is important for the automotive industry, which may guaranty a continuously growing market.
+Additionally, as in the case with rhodium, it is important for the automotive industry, which may guarantee a continuously growing market.

 ISO currency code: XAU.

 Annual production: about 2,500-3,000 tonnes.